 Egyptologist Daniel Jackson is regarded as an academic laughing stock for his views that the Pyramids were not built by The Egyptians.
 He is then hired by a military thinktank to translate the hieroglyphics on a stone torus.
 He is startled when the translation reveals that the torus is a stargate for travelling between worlds.
 He joins a military team headed by Colonel Jack O’Neill to travel through the stargate and investigate the desert world on the other side.
 There they encounter an alien slave people that Jackson discovers are descendants of Ancient Egyptians.
 They then meet Ra, an alien being of immense power that possess the body of a native boy and rules the planet with an iron fist.

 Stargate was one of the first big successes of Roland Emmerich.
 Up until the point of Stargate, Emmerich had made a number of genre films in his native Germany – The Noah’s Ark Principle (1984), Making Contact/Joey (1986), Ghost Chase (1987) and Moon 44 (1990).
 His breakthrough in the West had been the big and brainless sf-action vehicle Universal Soldier (1992).
 Two years following Stargate, Emmerich made Independence Day (1996), which the whole world went crazy over, and went on to become an A-list director with efforts such as Godzilla (1998), The Patriot (2000), The Day After Tomorrow (2004), 10,000 BC (2008), 2012 (2009), Anonymous (2011).
-White House Down (2013), Stonewall (2015) and Independence Day: Resurgence (2016).
+White House Down (2013), Stonewall (2015), Independence Day: Resurgence (2016) and Midway (2019).
 It was with Stargate, however, that Roland Emmerich started to paint himself as a director specializing in epic widescreen science-fiction and effects vehicles.

 The fault that becomes apparent with Roland Emmerich and co-writer Dean Devlin’s films is that they are all effects bombast with a heart of cardboard.
 They reach for simplistic patriotic or genre cliches to tell stories.
 One did not have any great hopes for Stargate, which seems to have been sold as Erich Von Daniken crossed with Lawrence of Arabia (1962) – the opportunity for scripting idiocy here is as wide as the canvas the film sets itself on.